-Post-Baccalaureate Research Education Program
+Post-Baccalaureate Research Education Program (PREP)

-Premedical Graduate Certificate Program
+Premedical Graduate Certificate Program (CERT)

 To learn more, visit the Discovery program website.

-Honors Summer Undergraduate Research Program
+Honors Summer Undergraduate Research Program (HSURP)

-The Honors Summer Undergraduate Research Program is an opportunity for students to work one-on-one with a faculty mentor in various disciplines and to participate in professional development workshops for eight weeks during the summer.
+Open to current VCU Honors College students with at least one semester remaining at VCU.
+HSURP is an opportunity where participants work one-on-one with a faculty mentor in various disciplines and participate in professional development workshops for eight weeks during the summer.
 Participants receive on-campus housing and a stipend.

-Summer Health Professions Education Program
+Summer Health Professions Education Program (SHPEP)

-For more information, visit the SHPEP program website.
+To learn more, visit the SHPEP website.